-Universal credit is a new benefit system that will replace many of the
+Universal credit is a new benefit system that is replacing many of the

 current benefits and tax credits.
-It will be for individuals and families of
+It is for individuals and families of

 working age whether they are in work or not working.